 3. Jasmine Essential Oil – this oil is used in most of Asia as a natural anxiety, stress, depression and insomnia remedy.
 It acts as a natural sedative and has stimulating effects on the brain improving mood and energy levels

-5. Bergamot Essential Oil – produced from the aromatic citrus fruit (which has a distinctive and pleasant smell).
+5. Bergamot Essential Oil – is produced from the aromatic citrus fruit (which has a distinctive and pleasant smell).
 This oil is used in Chinese medicine to enhance the flow of energy, fight bacterial infections and support the digestive system.
-It’s said to be an effective antidepressant due to its mood enhancing qualities promoting feelings of joy and happiness
+It’s said to be an effective antidepressant due to its mood-enhancing qualities promoting feelings of joy and happiness

-6. Ylang Ylang Essential Oil – extracted from the Indonesian Cananga Tree and promotes feelings of joy and comfort.
+6. Ylang Ylang Essential Oil – is extracted from the Indonesian Cananga Tree and promotes feelings of joy and comfort.
 In addition, it improves mood and promotes relaxation.
-Inhaling ylang ylang can release negative emotions reducing stress and anxiety (another favourite of mine)
+Inhaling ylang ylang can release negative emotions reducing stress and anxiety (another favorite of mine)

 7. German Chamomile Essential Oil – a flowering herb that looks similar to a daisy.
 It promotes inner calmness, reduces anxiety and calms the nervous system